bhatiaakshay8/user-project-api/README.md

 4. Have applied uniqueness to project name too.
 Same project name cannot be added again to a user.
 5. Update user will update name and password only.
 Not updating email for now.

+### Some Refactoring/Changes I couldn't do right now but would like to complete it:

+1. Adding List of UserProjects reference to User object and vice versa - Adding User object reference to a UserProject
+2. May be it would be better to combine UserController and UserProjectController but current implementation is also fine as it keeps controller code small.
+3. Separating LoggedInUser model and User model.
+4. Services to be async in nature to allow multiple non-blocking requests.
+Currently, spring boot is configured to handle one request at a time.

 ### Module structure
 - `user-project-api-service.main.docker` - Docker File, env file for docker compose and prometheus config are defined here
 - `user-project-api-service.main.java` - application entry point application context, rest controllers are defined here